hmxlabs/aws-open-resource-broker/docs/docs/architecture/template-infrastructure-improvements.md

 **Before:** The infrastructure layer was directly importing and depending on domain aggregates, which violates Clean Architecture dependency rules.

-**After:** The infrastructure layer now uses its own DTOs, maintaining proper layer separation and dependency direction.
+**After:** The infrastructure layer now uses its own DTOs, maintaining correct layer separation and dependency direction.

 ### 2. Dependency Inversion Principle (DIP)